CodeBrahmin/Chrome-YouTube-HDR-Linux/README.md

 A fork of [Play with MPV](https://github.com/Thann/play-with-mpv)

 ## Installation
+1. Install the extension.
+Chrome -> Extensions -> Load Unpacked -> Select the "chrome-extension" folder

-1. Install MPV from your package manager
+2. Install MPV from your package manager
-2. Ensure MPV can play HDR by default, use [this tutorial](https://www.reddit.com/r/linux/comments/1e7vljy/intel_now_supports_laptop_hdr_on_linux/).
+3. Ensure MPV can play HDR by default, use [this tutorial](https://www.reddit.com/r/linux/comments/1e7vljy/intel_now_supports_laptop_hdr_on_linux/).
    If right clicking a HDR file in the file manager and choosing "Open with MPV" results in your face being bathed in light, success!
-3. Install yt-dlp through your package manager or [GitHub](https://github.com/yt-dlp/yt-dlp/wiki/Installation)
+4. Install yt-dlp through your package manager or [GitHub](https://github.com/yt-dlp/yt-dlp/wiki/Installation)
-4. Install fastapi
+5. Install fastapi
    ```
    pip install "fastapi[standard]" --break-system-packages
    ```
-5. Download our code and run the server:
+6. Download our code and run the server:
    `fastapi run --port=7531 /path_to_the_folder/play_with_mpv.py`

    I would recommend you make the server autostart on system startup by using systemd: